Robert Dougall: Career

 Following demobilisation, Dougall returned to the BBC as an announcer and newsreader for the BBC Home Service.
-In 1947, Dougall was appointed Programme Manager of the BBC's Far Eastern Service by the Foreign Office, a position which required him to move to Singapore.
+In 1947, he was appointed programme manager of the BBC's Far Eastern Service by the Foreign Office, a position which required him to move to Singapore.
 He was responsible for relaying Russian broadcasts to London until the Far Eastern Service became redundant soon after and went on to become a presenter of the BBC Light Programme shows Serenade for Sleep, Music for Midnight and Family Favourites.
-Dougall also presented the 10pm news bulletin from February 1951.
+He also presented the 10 p.m. news bulletin from February 1951.

 Dougall began working as a television newsreader in 1954, and is thought to have been the only person from the BBC's early radio service who had an enduring career in television.
-He and other BBC newsreaders such as Kenneth Kendall and Richard Baker were not visible until the September 1955 debut of ITN led Chief News Editor Tahu Hole to agree to broadcast their faces but not their names on-screen.
+He and other BBC newsreaders such as Kenneth Kendall and Richard Baker were not visible until the September 1955 debut of ITN led chief news editor Tahu Hole to agree to broadcast their faces but not their names on-screen.
 As part of an effort to make television less trivial, news headline evening bulletins were broadcast every hour from 6 to 11 p.m., and Dougall was appointed to be a member of the news reading team on 1 October 1957.
 It was then that he and other newsreaders could be named.

 According to Leonard Miall of The Independent and his obituarist in The Times, Dougall became popular with the television audience with his straightforwardness.
 He announced the fall of Nikita Khrushchev and the results of the 1964 United Kingdom general election.
 Dougall was selected to present News Review for the Hard of Hearing when BBC2 was launched in 1964, and worked as a news reading training adviser for radio and television personnel of the Voice of Kenya in late 1968.
 He was the first person to present the long-running BBC Nine O'Clock News in 1970, continuing in this role until his retirement from the newsroom on 31 December 1973.
 Dougall's autobiography, In and Out of the Box, was published in October 1973 and has been reprinted six times.
 He was the subject of This is Your Life on 2 January 1974.